Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Future Works and Research Gaps

 A crucial step forward is the development of shared benchmarks and transparent evaluation pipelines.
 These should span multiple domains (e.g., biology, chemistry, mathematics, social sciences) and multiple levels of abstraction, from hypothesis plausibility to experimental feasibility.
 Human evaluation in particular needs greater rigor: standardized reporting of evaluator backgrounds, annotation guidelines, and agreement metrics should become community norms.
 Beyond laboratory-style annotation, peer-review–style evaluations hold particular promise.
 For instance, the AI Scientist project submitted an AI-generated paper to a workshop as a form of external validation \citep{lu2024aiscientistfullyautomated}, demonstrating how conference-style review could provide structured and credible human feedback.
 Similar efforts—whether via workshops, structured review panels, or crowd-sourced expert collectives—could provide scalable, transparent, and standardized human-in-the-loop evaluation.

+Beyond human assessment, future work must also address limitations of \emph{LLM-based automated evaluators}.
+Supervised fine-tuned judges can suffer from memorization and overfitting, limiting their ability to generalize to genuinely novel ideas.
+Recent directions suggest augmenting evaluators with \emph{online retrieval} and \emph{test-time reasoning}, allowing judgments to be grounded in up-to-date literature and refined through iterative evaluation rather than static pattern matching\citep{zhu2025deepreview}.
+More broadly, no single evaluator is sufficient for all criteria: novelty assessment benefits from retrieval against current research, feasibility is best evaluated via domain-specific executors or simulators, and overall correctness or coherence may be more reliably judged by fine-tuned expert models.
+This motivates a \emph{modular, criterion-specific evaluation paradigm} rather than monolithic scoring.

+Finally, an important open challenge is \emph{spurious learning} in trained evaluators, where models may rely on superficial cues (e.g., topic popularity or stylistic novelty) instead of core scientific qualities.
+Addressing this requires techniques inspired by the spurious correlation mitigation literature, such as balanced or counterfactual sampling, re-weighting of evaluation data, and explicit control over correlated attributes during evaluator training\citep{yang2023changehardcloserlook}.
+Incorporating these strategies is essential for building reliable and fair automated reviewers for scientific ideation.

-By establishing community-accepted benchmarks and rigorous human evaluation frameworks, the field can move beyond isolated proof-of-concept systems toward results that are comparable, reproducible, and trusted by the broader scientific community.
+By establishing community-accepted benchmarks, rigorous human evaluation practices, and robust automated evaluators, the field can move beyond isolated proof-of-concept systems toward results that are comparable, reproducible, and trusted by the broader scientific community.